Automattic/vip-go-ci/README.md

 The last parameter can be specified as 'any' to allow posting to any branch.

+### Support labels

+`vip-go-ci` can put labels on Pull-Requests indicating level of support provided.
+With this feature configured, `vip-go-ci` will attach a label to every new Pull-Request that does not have it.
+For this to work, it will need access to a `repo-meta API` that needs to be available and `vip-go-ci` has to be configured to work with.

+This feature can be used in the following way:

+> ./vip-go-ci.php --set-support-level-label=true --repo-meta-api-base-url="http://myrepometa-api.mycompany.is" --repo-meta-api-user-id=7334005 --repo-meta-api-access-token="MY-TOKEN"

 ### IRC support

 `vip-go-ci` supports posting certain information to a HTTP API that will eventually relay the information to a IRC channel.
 This can of course be any IRC-like system, as long as the HTTP API behaves the same.
 This is useful if you need to have some information submitted to a monitoring system, for instance.